 Birders who hope to see hummingbirds often plant nectar-bearing flowers to attract them, but hummers aren't the only birds attracted to flowers.
 There are many seed-bearing flowers and birds can't get enough of their abundant seeds.
-Not only are these flowers an attractive addition to your landscape, but they'll be attractive to many hungry birds as well.
+Not only are these flowers an attractive addition to your landscape, but this natural food source will be attractive to many hungry birds as well.

 Birds Eating Seeds

-There are many species of birds that feed on seeds, and without birdseed available, they are perfectly happy to find wild seeds from flowers, grasses, weeds, shrubs and trees.
-Adding seed-bearing flowers to a yard can attract birds such as sparrows, towhees, quail, finches, doves and other species.
+There are many species of birds that feed on seeds, and without birdseed available, these granivorous birds are perfectly happy to find wild seeds from flowers, grasses, weeds, shrubs, and trees.
+Adding seed-bearing flowers to a yard can attract birds such as sparrows, towhees, buntings, quail, finches, siskins, doves, and other species.
 Small, agile birds that can perch on flowers to feed directly from the blooms are often attracted to seed-bearing flowers, while larger ground-feeding birds feed after the seeds have been shed.
-All types of birds will scratch on the ground or through leaf litter in search of fallen seeds, making these flowers beneficial long after their blooms have faded.
+All types of birds will scratch on the ground or through leaf litter in search of fallen seeds, making these flowers beneficial long after their blooms have faded, and dropped seeds are even favorite foods of winter birds.

 Benefits of Adding Seed-Bearing Flowers to Your Landscape